 A quick summary of this course

-The graphic and media design industries need designers with innovative and original ideas, who are able to work with a range of processes and formats, and who can respond to the exciting demands of the professional industry.
+The graphic and media design industries need designers with innovative and original ideas, who are able to work with a range of processes and formats, and who can respond proactively and professionally to the demands of this vibrant industry.

-.
 You will develop skills that will enable you to find employment within the exciting world of the creative industries.
-These include: interactive design, graphic Illustration, motion graphics, packaging design, graphic arts, branding, information graphics, editorial design, book arts, web design, app design, animation, advertising and design theory.

 You will learn these design skills through a project based approach supported by workshops to teach the necessary technical and software skills.
 Students are continually challenged to examine and contextualise their ideas, research, and design practice against traditional and emerging forms of visual communication and information design.

 In recent years there has been a substantial growth in self-employed practitioners of Graphic Arts creating self-initiated artwork for the design industry, retail, fashion and global peer-to peer commerce sites such as Etsy, Threadless and Zazzle.